Automated Trustworthiness Oracle Generation for Machine Learning Text Classifiers: Evaluation

 Table~\ref{table:epxr_attack_results} compares the effectiveness of TOKI-guided attack method and A2T~\cite{Yoo:2021:TowardsImprovingAdversarialTrainingofNLPModels}.
 Overall, TOKI-guided attack method outperforms A2T, achieving a higher ASR and lower NP across all models.
 Adversarial examples generated by TOKI also have higher Bert and USE scores than those by A2T, except for the USE score on the ag\_news dataset, demonstrating TOKI's ability to preserve the semantic meaning of the original texts.
 Table~\ref{table:adversarial_examples} displays several adversarial examples generated by both methods.
-It is observed that TOKI can effectively find synonyms to successfully attack with fewer perturbed words, while A2T requires more perturbations and sometimes fails.
+It is observed that TOKI can effectively find synonyms to attack with fewer perturbed words, while A2T requires more perturbations and sometimes fails.
+Interestingly, in Dong’s dataset, A2T performs nearly as well as the proposed method, likely because the models are simple MLPs and more easily attacked than transformer-based models in other datasets.
+However, in other datasets, the proposed method outperforms A2T by 2.6\%–17.5\% in ASR and requires 0.1–1.34 fewer NP.
+These results underscore the effectiveness of TOKI-guided attack method, particularly against models using SOTA architectures.

-\begin{custombox}[Answer to RQ3] The adversarial attack method guided by TOKI outperforms the state-of-the-art A2T.
+\begin{custombox}[Answer to RQ3] The adversarial attack method guided by TOKI outperforms the SOTA A2T.
 Our method achieves a higher success rate with fewer perturbations than A2T while preserving the semantic meaning of the original texts. \end{custombox}